ousbaailyas/BIND9_script/README.md

 $ chmod +x bind_installer
 $ ./bind_installer
 ```
-## Or you export it to the PATH environmental variable
+## Or you can export it to the PATH environmental variable

 PATH is an environmental variable in Linux and other Unix-like operating systems that tells the shell which directories to search for executable files (i.e., ready-to-run programs) in response to commands issued by a user.